 - Skeff Bisset, Director of Adviser Development, Wealth Continuum Group:

 “When one is getting started with investing while renting an apartment, value is of paramount importance.
 Many novice investors want to find the deal or biggest potential return.
 However, they may be a bit apprehensive due to risk associated with the choices they make.
-What I tell my fresh-to-the-investing-world clients is to put a fence around their fortune to start.
+My tip for beginner investors is to put a fence around their fortune to start.
 What does this mean?
 Protect what you have first.
 Get insurance on your income.
 This is called disability insurance.
 This is arguably the most valuable asset one has — the ability to earn a living.
 Properly protect your family (if you have one) with life insurance.
 Start out with term and grow into more sophisticated options when budget allows.
 Once these basics are in place, you have earned personal permission to start investing in modest portfolios in the market.”

 Be Aware of Your Investing Type